How to Have a Super Safe Swim Summer

-- Attentively watch your child while they swim, that means no phones or distractions!
+- Attentively watch your child while they swim, which means no phones or distractions!

 - Designate a Water Watcher.
-More eyes does not = more safety.
+More eyes do not = more safety.
 Everyone assumes someone else is watching.
 Designate a person and rotate every 15 minutes.